 Scott Shipley's Forward Stroke Drill

 This is actually the thing that has been most helpful to me overall – I highly recommend getting a copy of his book “Every Crushing Stroke”.
 It’s an amazing story (he is a 3-times World Cup slalom champion and lived in an unheated treehouse in Canada during training), and honestly for me the book would have been worth it just for the explanation of the forward stroke and the drill that’s on page 26.

 Scott Shipley says, "A good forward stroke is powerful only if you are using your entire back, shoulders, torso, legs, and arms at the same time," and explains how he learned the hard way that the traditional stroke technique he was taught was not the best stroke for whitewater slalom.
 As he explains it:

 "A vertical, next-to-the-boat forward stroke is unforgiving and unstable.
 What I needed was a forward stroke that was more stable and allowed me to react quickly when the boat strayed off course."
 He says the best paddle technique for whitewater kayakers is "...a forward stroke that is a hybrid of your turning strokes."

 His flat water drill can be done by anyone and consists of exaggerating four things separately in sequence and then combining them in a certain way.
-(I’m not trying to be cagey here, but he did write the book and I’m not sure how much it’s OK to put in a blog post.)
+I'd love to post it here but it's part of the book and I'm pretty sure that wouldn't be OK.